-Section 4 of the RDR contains a specific discussion of the operational sampling to be performed during the implementation of the RA.
-The above monitoring will be performed during system operation.
+Section 4.4.1.7 of the RDR contains a specific discussion of the operational sampling to be performed during the implementation of the RA.
+The above monitoring will be performed during system operation and will be operational if the vapor extraction, vapor treatment, and water treatment components are operating.
+At the end of each work shift, if the soil mixing equipment is located over the most recently complete or partially complete soil mixing boring, the vapor extraction shroud will be left engaged with the ground surface to minimize the release of fugitive emissions.
+As a best management practice, prior to moving to a new location when the shroud is left engaged at ground surface following the end of a work shift, the vapor recovery system will be operated to remove any accumulated vapors.
 The RA system will not be an automatic or 24 hours per day, 7 days per week operation.
 The system will be manned and operated during daylight hours only and for a period during the day not likely to exceed 10 hours per work day.